VladChat/luggage-scale/blog_src/content/posts/2025/10/breaking-down-new-report-on-extremist-political-violence-luggage-scale-no-batter.md

 - Essentials on you: Keep medications, IDs, and a phone battery pack handy.
 Even if you detour or wait out a delay, you’ll be fine.
 - Respectful awareness: People have the right to assemble peacefully.
 Your goal is simply to reach your dinner reservation or museum—and to do so smoothly.

-For more on smart packing that minimizes stress, see our in-house guide to staying under airline limits with practical tools like mechanical scales: <a href="https://www.luggage-scale.com/guides/no-battery-luggage-scale">No-Battery Luggage Scale: Why It Belongs in Every Carry-On</a>.
+For more on smart packing that minimizes stress, see our in-house guide to staying under airline limits with practical tools like mechanical scales: No-Battery Luggage Scale: Why It Belongs in Every Carry-On.

 ## Why a Luggage Scale With No Battery Required Still Matters